 The primary focus is on characteristics of growth and development of young children through adolescence, including physical, psychological, social, cognitive, and emotional aspects.
-Completion with a grade of C or better required for all education majors.
-No field experience required.
+Required of all education majors.
+Grade of C or better required.

 OFFERED: Sem.
 I, II.

 2110 Educational Psychology: Learning in the Schools